skygragon/leetcode-cli/docs/install.md

 ### From docker

-NOTE: This is just a tiny taste to let you feel that leetcode-cli is.
+NOTE: This is just a tiny taste to let you feel what leetcode-cli is.
 Please use other ways above to install leetcode-cli if you like it.

 	$ alias leetcode='docker run -it --rm skygragon/leetcode-cli'
 	$ leetcode version